 Service will be Saturday, August 8, 2020 3 pm at Watkins Heritage Chapel visitation 2- 3 pm Alpha Phi Alpha service will be at 2:30 pm

-To send flowers to the family or plant a tree in memory of BEN MERCER, please visit our floral store.
+To send flowers to BEN's family, please visit our floral store.